 Symptoms: Spider mites live and feed on the undersides of orchid leaves, scarring the leaves.
 They can easily be detected by looking out for a white sheen on the underside of leaves caused due to chlorosis (destruction of chlorophyll), which turns rough and brownish-black later.

 Caused by spider mite infestation during dry, dusty and warm weather conditions, spider mites are extremely tiny insects that are red or brown in colour.
 Look out for webs and scan for mites, which can be seen under a magnifying glass or you could zoom in with your phone camera and you will spot them moving about.
 Alternatively, wipe the area with a damp cotton ball and if you spot tiny red dots, then this is a confirmation of spider mite infestation.

-Another more aggressive approach would be to spray a suitable miticide such as neem oil, pyrethrins, azadirachtin and horticultural oil (pick one from your local horticultural shop or search for it online), paying particular attention to manufacturer’s instructions (use below recommended dilution) and taking adequate safety precautions.
+Another more aggressive approach would be to spray a suitable miticide such as horticultural oil that is made from vegetable oil or mineral oil (pick one from your local horticultural shop or search for it online), paying particular attention to manufacturer’s instructions (use below recommended dilution) and taking adequate safety precautions.
+You can test it on a leaf before applying on the entire plant.
 Repeat application after two weeks until the mites disappear totally.

 Prevention: As a preventive measure, do not allow your orchids to remain in dry and dusty conditions.
 Provide them with adequate humidity and air flow.